 - HS1511 is not an HSC subject substitution, but a genuine university computing course with the same content as taken by first-year Computing, Science, and Engineering undergraduates at UNSW.

 - Australian Citizens and Permanent Residents who successfully pass the course and subsequently enrol in a UNSW Computing or Engineering degree will receive full credit for the course.
-International students may join the course but cannot receive credit.

 - Passing the Course does not guarantee entry to UNSW.
 Students will still need to apply and gain entry through the usual channels (UAC, etc)